 Born on a farm in Fremont, Michigan, Kristy McNelly’s early days were spent riding horses and playing in the woods along the creek.
 Art has been a long pastime since childhood.
 It is that love for nature and animals that is still carried into her work today as an oil painting artist.
-An active volunteer and director of the AgriCultural Museum and Arts Center in Boerne, Texas.
-Since 2002, Kristy has been enjoying putting on events and antique tractor pulls.
-Kristy can also be seen on back roads around Texas driving her seafoam green antique 1950 Ford Truck called “Seabiscuit”.

 Artist Statement – Kristy McNelly